 The options for internal lighting, soft-close doors and open side shelves make them a functional and stylish choice for any bathroom decor.

-Open up your shower
+Open up the shower

 It may not be for everyone, but more people are opting for an open shower recess.
 This means doing away with a shower door and having only a frameless glass panel.
 It has the added benefit of less glass to clean, but the drawbacks are less heat retention and more water splashing outside the shower area.